Sagarv812/WinteROS_2025/Week 1/Week 1: Building StarkOS Foundations.md

 touch turtlesim_mimic_launch.py
 chmod +x turtlesim_mimic_launch.py
 ```

+This file is going to act like a mini “Mark-1 startup sequence.”
+When it runs, multiple nodes will launch in perfect sync-just like Stark powering up separate suit modules together.

 Open this directory with `VS Code` or whatever your default code editor is configured to with:
 ```bash
 code .